 From that first school and the “insights” provided by Rudolf Steiner, a worldwide movement of schools has been inspired that espouse and promote universal human values, educational pluralism and meaningful teaching and learning opportunities.
-This progressive, international schools movement is noted by educationalists, doctors, policy-makers and parents for the effective education that it offers children.
+This progressive, international schools movement is noted by many educationalists, doctors, policy-makers and parents for the effective education that it offers children.
 The ideas and principles which inform the education provide a credible and thoughtful perspective to the debate on education and human development.
 Within anthroposophy, Steiner did also espouse a number of ideas around race and reincarnation which, whilst reflective of the distorted and abhorrent beliefs of the time, we acknowledge nonetheless as racist and indefensible.
 These are wholly rejected by the schools’ movement today.
 As the umbrella body for schools in the UK, SWSF is committed to being anti-racist and supporting our schools also to be anti-racist.
 We are a movement in the UK which is concerned with promoting social justice and fair treatment.